 - If both were unmarried – only the mother has the power and duty to register the child’s name

 If you’re in a dispute over your child’s name, mediation should be the first option to resolve the dispute before issuing Court proceedings.

-You can arrange mediation yourself but a Family Solicitor can often help by giving you both some things to focus on for the negotiations.
+You can arrange mediation yourself but a Family and Child Law Solicitor can often help by giving you both some things to focus on for the negotiations.

 You should both clarify your position on why you want the change of name.
-A Family Solicitor can also tell you if the Court will consider your child’s name change request as reasonable or not.
+A Family and Child Law Solicitor can also tell you if the Court will consider your child’s name change request as reasonable or not.

 Mediation is a very important stage.
 Your child’s interests are what is most important here and it will be better for everyone involved to avoid going to Court.

 Mediation usually has to be attended before any Children Act applications, but there are some exceptions.
 A trained, Family Mediator is independent and can review the situation from both sides.
 They can offer guidance to you both and hopefully find a reasonable and fair solution.

 You should note that any agreements made at Mediation are not legally binding.